RatneshR/RatneshR/README.md

 ### Hi, I am Ratnesh 👋

-I am a Software Engineer, currently working on Angular and Node.js based applications.
+I am a Software Engineer, currently working on Angular, Spring and Node.js based applications.
 I have also worked on Java and PHP based web applications, with a great grip over SQL Databases.
 I am fascinated with Data Analytics and also have proven experience in SAS Viya visualization tool.
 Also, have worked on D3.js for Dashboard presentation.

+I have worked on Grunt.js automation and vulnerability resolution tools like OSS, SonarQube and Rapid7.
+I have also worked on Python for DB scripting.

 Watching and Developing new Tech fectures is a part of my working nature.
 I am learning Google Cloud Platform based Machine Learning Quests.